 Research and Development ("R&D") costs are charged to operations when incurred and are included in operating expenses.
 R&D expenses consist primarily of salaries, project materials, contract labor and other costs associated with ongoing product development and enhancement efforts.
-We spent approximately \$0 and \$600 on R&D for the years ended December 31, 2019 and 2018, respectively.
+We spent approximately \$0 on R&D for the years ended December 31, 2020 and 2019.
+As the Company brings its organic fertilizer products, Pellechar10TM and Pellechar30TM, to market, it plans to allocate a small R&D budget in fiscal years 2021 and 2022, anticipated to be less than \$100,000.